Today's Liturgical colour is purple Tuesday of the 3rd Week of Advent

 Preached at: the Chapel of Emmaus House in the Archdiocese of Harare, Zimbabwe.

-Today we are challenged: will we only speak faith, or will we actually go and live it.
+Today we are challenged with a simple but uncomfortable question: will we only speak faith, or will we actually go and live it?

 Dear brothers and sisters in Christ, dear friends, Advent is a season of waiting, but it is not a season of delay.
 It is meant to move us.
-It asks whether our faith stays on our lips or finds its way into our lives.
+It asks whether our faith remains something we talk about, or whether it becomes something we do.

-Our first reading comes from the prophet Zephaniah.
-Zephaniah speaks to Jerusalem, a city that knows the language of God but no longer listens.
-The charge is simple and painful.
+Our first reading from the prophet Zephaniah speaks to people who know the language of faith but have stopped listening.
+Jerusalem is accused of something very ordinary and very human.
 They do not listen.
 They do not accept correction.
 They do not trust the Lord.
-This is not rebellion with clenched fists.
-It is the quiet refusal of people who are comfortable where they are.
+This is not loud rebellion.
+It is the quiet resistance of people who feel secure enough to stay as they are.

-Yet God does not abandon them.
-Zephaniah’s name means “the Lord protects”, and that promise holds.
-God speaks of a future where speech itself is purified, where people call on the Lord together, shoulder to shoulder.
-What remains, God says, will be a humble and lowly people who seek refuge in him.
-Advent hope is not built on success or status.
-It belongs to those who know their need.
+And yet God does not give up on them.
+Zephaniah’s name means “the Lord protects,” and that promise still holds.
+God speaks of a future where speech itself is made clean, where people no longer talk past one another but call on the Lord together.
+What remains, God says, will be a humble and lowly people who take refuge in him.
+Advent hope is not built on power, success, or control.
+It belongs to those who know they need God.

-The Psalm continues that same voice.
+The psalm takes up that same theme.
 “This poor man called, and the Lord heard him.”
-These words come from a moment when David was afraid and on the run.
-Praise here is not neat or confident.
-It rises out of fear and need.
-The psalm keeps returning to the same truth.
-The Lord hears the cry of the poor.
-The Lord is close to the broken-hearted.
+These words come from a moment of fear, when David is running for his life.
+Praise here is not polished.
+It is honest.
+Again and again, the psalm insists on the same truth: the Lord hears the cry of the poor; the Lord is close to the broken-hearted.

 That matters where we live.
-In Zimbabwe today, many people carry heavy loads.
-Rising costs, weak services, young people with education but no work, families stretched thin.
+In Zimbabwe today, many people carry heavy burdens.
+Rising prices, fragile services, young people with education but no work, families stretched thin.
 For many, faith is not an idea.
-It is survival.
-This psalm tells them, and us, that God is not far away.
-God is close to those who have little left except hope.
+It is what helps them get through the day.
+This psalm tells them, and us, that God is not distant.
+God is near to those who have little left except hope.

 A father asks his two sons to work in the vineyard.
-One says no, but later goes.
-The other says yes, very politely, even respectfully.
-The word he uses can mean “Lord”.
-But he does not go.
+One says no, openly and without polish.
+Later, he changes his mind and goes.
+The other says yes, respectfully, even piously.
+The word he uses can mean “Lord.”
+But he never shows up.

-Then Jesus sharpens the point.
+The shock of the parable is clear.
+The son with bad manners does the father’s will.
+The son with good words does not.
+And then Jesus sharpens the point.
 Tax collectors and prostitutes believed John the Baptist.
-They changed direction.
-They stepped into the water and began again.
+They repented.
+They stepped into the waters of the Jordan and began again.
+Public sinners went into the vineyard.
 The religious leaders watched all this and stayed still.
-They spoke well about God, but they did not move.

-Advent does not let us hide behind fine words.
-It asks a simple question.
-Which son am I today.
+Advent does not allow us to hide behind the right words.
+It asks us to look honestly at ourselves.
+Which son am I today?

-This is where Ignatian prayer helps us.
-St Ignatius asks us to imagine the scene.
-See the father’s face.
-Hear the tone of each son.
-Notice which one feels closer to your own life.
-In the Spiritual Exercises, change begins with honesty.
-Not with big plans, but with clear sight.
-Where am I resisting.
-Where am I delaying.
-Where am I saying yes with my mouth and no with my feet.
+Ignatian prayer helps us here.
+St Ignatius asks us to place ourselves inside the scene.
+Notice the father’s patience.
+Notice the sons.
+Pay attention to which one feels closer to your own life.
+Change begins not with grand plans, but with honesty.
+Where am I delaying?
+Where am I saying yes with my mouth and no with my feet?
+Where am I being invited, even now, to turn and go?

-In our local context, this might mean more than sympathy.
-It might mean practical support for families in need, honest work for the common good, speaking truth without fear, and refusing small corruptions that eat away at trust.
-Faith that stays private and polite does not heal much.
-Faith that steps forward, even clumsily, can change lives.
+In our local context, this might mean more than good intentions.
+It might mean concrete care for people in need, honest work for the common good, refusing small corruptions that damage trust, or standing with those who are overlooked.
+Faith that stays polite and private does not heal much.
+Faith that shows up, even imperfectly, can change lives.

 Advent prepares us for Jesus, who will not flatter us.
-He comes as a child, poor and vulnerable, and he will grow into a man who walks dusty roads and calls people to follow him.
-Not to admire him.
-To follow him.
+He comes quietly, as a child, poor and dependent.
+He will grow into a man who walks dusty roads and calls people not to admire him, but to follow him.

-So the message today is not complicated.
+The message today is not complicated.
 God is patient.
-God is merciful.
 God welcomes those who turn back, even late.
 But God does ask us to go.

 As we approach the Eucharist, we ask for the grace to let our faith move from words to action, from intention to practice, from promise to obedience.
 Advent is short.
 The vineyard is waiting.